Ilhan Omar: Early career

-Omar began her professional career as a community nutrition educator at the University of Minnesota, working in that capacity from 2006 to 2009 in the Greater Minneapolis–Saint Paul area.
+Omar began her professional career as a community nutrition educator at the University of Minnesota, working in that capacity from 2006 to 2009 in the greater Minneapolis–Saint Paul area.
 In 2012, she served as campaign manager for Kari Dziedzic's reelection campaign for the Minnesota State Senate.
 Between 2012 and 2013, she was a child nutrition outreach coordinator at the Minnesota Department of Education.

 In 2013, Omar managed Andrew Johnson's campaign for Minneapolis City Council.
 After Johnson was elected, she served as his senior policy aide from 2013 to 2015.
-During a contentious precinct caucus that turned violent in February 2014, she was attacked by five people and was injured.
+In February 2014, during a contentious precinct caucus that turned violent, Omar was attacked by five people and injured.
 According to MinnPost, the day before the caucus, Minneapolis city council member Abdi Warsame had told Johnson to warn Omar not to attend the meeting.

 As of September 2015, Omar was the Director of Policy Initiatives of the Women Organizing Women Network, advocating for women from East Africa to take on civic and political leadership roles.
 In September 2018, Jeff Cirillo of Roll Call called her a "progressive rising star".